-Are you seeking a highly relevant global experience in your field of study that enables you to develop professional skills and offers you a thorough cultural immersion in a unique African country?
-Our Custom Internships enable you to develop and apply your theoretical and practical knowledge in a supervised placement.
+Are you seeking a highly relevant online global experience in your field of study that enables you to develop professional skills and offers you a thorough cultural immersion in a unique African country?
+Our Virtual Internships enable you to develop and apply your theoretical and practical knowledge in a supervised placement.
 You are matched with a local host organization according to your level of study, existing skills and desired fields.
 A specific internship plan is developed in advance of each placement.
 Academic credits are available, and you will be expected to complete some key course requirements.
-In addition to the placement, you will benefit from a pre-placement orientation, a weekly classroom or field session with interdisciplinary training, and a weekly formal supervisory meeting.
+In addition to the placement, you will benefit from a pre-placement orientation, a weekly classroom with interdisciplinary training, and a weekly formal supervisory meeting.
 While we cannot guarantee that we will find a suitable host organization for you, placements are typically available in a range of fields.
 This includes Mental Health, Maternal & Newborn Health, Education, and Economic Empowerment.
 Custom placements have fixed stat dates but may also be available year-round, with flexible duration (minimum 4 weeks).

 - Foster your technology and personal skills to work remotely in new environment and across cultures.

 - Gain new insight through a unique African or Asian perspective on social impact topics in low- and middle-income countries.

 - Broaden your personal and professional network, and connect with people from all over the world.